Rosa banksiae

 - Flower Description:

-- Flowers are yellow or white, single to double, slightly fragrant, 1-2" in size, and on smooth stalks.
+- Flowers are yellow or white, single to double, slightly fragrant, 1-2" in size, in clusters on short stems.
 Sepals are 5-lobed, lobes are reflexed, and entire.
-Blooms in early spring.
-Inflorescence is an umbel with several flowers and short peduncles.
+Blooms in early spring for about a month.

 -